kylemacfarlane/django-cb-storage-s3/README.rst

 ``cuddlybuddly.storage.s3.middleware.ThreadLocals``
 ----------------------------------------------------

-This middleware will ensure that the URLs of files retrieved from the databse will have the same protocol as how the page was requested.
+This middleware will ensure that the URLs of files retrieved from the database will have the same protocol as how the page was requested.

 ``cuddlybuddly.storage.s3.context_processors.media``
 ----------------------------------------------------